melitus/smart-city/README.md

 1. Use Cases and User Stories
 ###### Use Case 1: Data Ingestion

-- Description: Ingest real-time and batch data streams from multiple sources (bus, van, weather, passenger data).
+- Description: This ingest real-time and batch data streams from multiple sources (bus, van, weather, passenger data).
 - User Story 1: As a data pipeline user, I want to ingest various data streams (e.g., bus locations, weather updates, passenger data) in real-time so that I can process and correlate data for van dispatch decisions.

 ###### Use Case 2: Data Validation

-- Description: Ensure all incoming data is validated against predefined schemas and business rules before processing.
+- Description: THis ensures that all incoming data is validated against predefined schemas and business rules before processing.
 - User Story 2: As a system administrator, I want the system to validate incoming data (e.g., bus location, passenger count) to ensure accuracy and avoid processing errors.

 ###### Use Case 3: Real-Time Data Correlation

-- Description: Perform correlations between different data streams (e.g., bus delay, weather conditions, passenger wait time) in real-time for actionable insights.
+- Description: This perform correlations between different data streams (e.g., bus delay, weather conditions, passenger wait time) in real-time for actionable insights.
 - User Story 3: As a system analyst, I want to receive real-time correlations of bus delays, weather conditions, and passenger data to generate actionable insights for van dispatch.

 ###### Use Case 4: Van Dispatch Decision

-- Description: Automatically trigger van dispatch based on bus delays, passenger wait times, and available vans.
+- Description: This automatically trigger van dispatch based on bus delays, passenger wait times, and available vans.
 - User Story 4: As a system user, I want the system to automatically request a van when bus delays exceed a threshold and there are enough waiting passengers at the station.

 ###### Use Case 5: Dashboard and API

-- Description: Provide a dashboard and API for external systems to access real-time insights and historical data.
+- Description: This provide a dashboard and API for external systems to access real-time insights and historical data.
 - User Story 5: As a user, I want to visualize the real-time bus, van, and passenger data on a dashboard and access these insights via an API.

 ###### Use Case 6: Data Storage and Replay

-- Description: Store historical data for analytics and allow replaying data streams to simulate conditions.
+- Description: This store historical data for analytics and allow replaying data streams to simulate conditions.
 - User Story 6: As a data analyst, I want to store data to perform historical analysis and replay data streams for debugging or testing.